-Christine Nassar, Vice President (2019-2021)
+Christine Nassar, President (2021-2023)

 Christine Nassar is a librarian at The Dalton School, working with grades K-3.
 She obtained her Master’s of Information from Rutgers University, with a concentration in Library and Information Sciences, and a specialization in School Media.
 She is a lover of graphic novels and picture books.
 Some of Christine’s favorites are Journey, by Aaron Becker, Stuck, by Oliver Jeffers, and Cardboard Kingdom, by Chad Sell.
 Christine speaks English, French, Arabic, and some rather rusty Italian, which she is always happy to practice.

 Angela Perna is a K-8 librarian at St. Hilda’s & St. Hugh’s.
 Born in Montréal, Québec, she attended McGill University where she obtained her MLIS.
 Angela worked at NYPL for three years as a YA librarian and, at various junctures, in specialized libraries including medical, art and research.
 She finally found her professional niche as a school librarian, now celebrating her twentieth year.
 A picture book aficionado, she enjoys discussing the role illustrations play in telling a story, reflecting her love of art and undergraduate background in art history.
 She lives in The Bronx with her husband and hopefully one day, a yellow Lab to be named after one of her many favorite literary characters.

 Sarah Kresberg, Co-Vice President (2022-2024)